Gifted and Talented Services in District 196

 - Guidance and Counseling: Through gifted education programming students will be offered differentiated guidance efforts.
-These efforts may include strategies to address at risk behaviors, affective needs, underachievement and career programming.
+These efforts may include strategies to address affective needs, underachievement, at-risk behaviors, and career programming.

 - Student Identification: Gifted learners are assessed to determine appropriate educational services.
-A coordinated comprehensive and cohesive process determines eligibility for gifted education services.
-Instruments used for student assessments measure diverse abilities, talents, strengths, and needs.
+A coordinated comprehensive and cohesive process determines eligibility for gifted education services, using multiple criteria.

-For specific information about each goal see policy 610 under Board Policy.
+For specific information about goals see policy 610 under Board Policy.